ricomnl/fcc/README.md

 # Contact-based clustering for protein structures

-Open-source package that implements a fast clustering algorithm for protein structures based on a contact-based similarity metric.
+Open-source package that implements a fast clustering algorithms for protein structures based on a contact-based similarity metrics.

 Advantages over traditional RMSD-based clustering methods include:
 - Does not require alignments.